tinaira/yellow-themes/README.md

 1. [Download all themes and unzip them](https://github.com/datenstrom/yellow-themes/archive/master.zip).
 2. Copy relevant files to your web hosting, see individual theme.
 3. Open your website in a web browser.
-[Learn more](http://developers.datenstrom.se/help/).

 The following themes are available: